MtFBella109/void-packages/README.md

 4. You can either install every component with or you use the Metapackage cosmic-desktop.
 Cosmic-desktop installs you all components and everything you need to run it.

 ## Components
-A list of all components, that I packaged:
+A list of packages:
 - cosmic-applets
 - cosmic-applibrary
 - cosmic-bg
 - cosmic-comp
-- cosmic-desktop
+- cosmic-desktop (Metapackage)
 - cosmic-edit
 - cosmic-files
 - cosmic-greeter (Doesn't work)